I've spent most of my life playing golf.

 2011 was also the year we decided to finally take our game to Bend, OR.
 Bend is truly a golfing mecca!
 I don't think you can find this many quality courses in one area anywhere in the world.
 The locale boasts some incredible courses such as Tetherow Golf Club, Juniper Golf Course, and Widgi Creek Golf Club.
 You will not be dissapointed if you decide to take a golf trip there.
 Bend is also a great city with a lot of great resorts/hotels to stay at as well as excellent restaurants.

 We managed to make it down there for an additional trip in 2013.
-This time around we added Crosswater and Brasada Canyons Golf Course to our list and they are the top two courses ranked by the Core Four.
+This time around we added Crosswater and Brasada Canyons Golf Course to our list and they were the top two courses ranked by the Core Four at the time.
 They are that good!

 One Trip a Year is not Enough